Trump administration's Iran war deadline and congressional approval dispute

 - Democrats are exploring a lawsuit against Trump if he continues the war beyond the deadline, though past legal challenges were dismissed for lack of standing.

-- The Guardian states Iran’s proposals focus on the Strait of Hormuz, while ABC does not mention this specific focus.
+- The Guardian states that Iran’s proposals focus on the Strait of Hormuz rather than its nuclear program, but ABC does not mention this shift in focus.

 Source Articles